 Colleen Woodley joined Willington in June 2023 having been a Bursar for 10 years at Thomas More College, an Independent co-educational day school based in South Africa catering for 1200 pupils ranging from 4 months to 18 years old.

 In her career Colleen has been an audit partner at an Auditing firm, and has worked as Financial Manager for an International CCTV company and various manufacturing companies.

 Colleen is a qualified Chartered accountant registered with both SAICA in South Africa and ICAEW in the UK.
 She was born and raised in Durban, South Africa, but her family is originally from Norwich.
 She enjoys playing golf, sewing and travelling.

 Registrar & Director of Communications

-Part of the Willington community since 2007 (both her sons attended the school and are now thriving at Cranleigh and St. Johns), Lucy Walton joined the staff as Admissions Officer in 2016.
+Part of the Willington community since 2007 (both her sons attended the school and are now thriving at Cranleigh and Lancaster University), Lucy Walton joined the staff as Admissions Officer in 2016.
 Lucy plays a full role in the life of the school and was part of the team that oversaw the school’s recent co-educational transition and nursery launch.
 Joining the Senior Leadership Team in early 2021, her role encompasses all aspects of new pupil recruitment as well as the marketing of the school and external relations.

 Lucy was born and raised in Kent and moved to London in 1995 to work in a number of corporate positions.
 Her last role before leaving the workplace to raise her family was working for Marriott International in launching and marketing a five star hotel in central London.
 A natural 'early adopter', Lucy thrives on new experiences.
 She is an avid reader and enjoys travel adventures with her family.
 She lives in SW18 and can often be found walking her cocker spaniel with friends on Wimbledon Common.